-- 1. The user must defines few environmental variables:
+- 1. The user must define few environmental variables:

 - FLUPRO: pointing to the directory where the distribution tar file will be decompressed.
 If you work on bash do:

-- > export FLUPR0=/pathto/fluka
+- > export FLUPRO=/pathto/fluka

-or if you work on csh or tcsh do:
+- or if you work on csh or tcsh do:

-setenv FLUPR0 /pathto/fluka
+- > setenv FLUPRO /pathto/fluka

-If the directory does not exist you should first create it by:
+If the directory does not exist you should first create it by: > mkdir /pathto/fluka

-- > mkdir /pathto/fluka - FLUFOR (optional): containing the compiler type (gfortran or g77) which must be coherent with the architecture of the package you downloaded.
-If you work on bash do:
+- FLUFOR (optional): containing the compiler type (gfortran or g77) which must be coherent with the architecture of the package you downloaded.
+If you work on bash do: > export FLUFOR=g77 or > export FLUFOR=gfortran or if you work on csh or tcsh do: > setenv FLUFOR g77 or > setenv FLUFOR gfortran